remotestorage/remotestorage.js/doc/contributing/internals.rst

 =========

-This section contains information about some of the internals and concepts of the remoteStorage library.
+This section contains information about some of the internals and concepts of the remoteStorage.js library.

 .. toctree::
    :maxdepth: 2